-In a quickly evolving business world, motivated business women from around the globe have emerged as powerful and influential industry leaders.
+In a quickly evolving business world, motivated businesswomen from around the globe are emerging every day as powerful and influential industry leaders.

-These driven female entrepreneurs have continued to rise despite obstacles that have threatened to impede on their success, consistently driving change and igniting growth in their companies through specialized knowledge, skilled leadership, and fearless risk taking.
+These driven females have continued to rise through the ranks despite obstacles that have threatened to impede on their success, consistently driving change and igniting growth in their companies through their knowledge, skilled leadership, and fearless risk-taking.

 Age: 57 years